 Metal is one of the most common elements used in the construction industry.
 You're bound to see metal everywhere you look, from skyscrapers and office buildings to residential homes and the workplace.
 One of the reasons that metal is so widely used is because of how malleable and easy it is to fabricate to serve your purposes.
 If you're curious and want to know more about the different forms of metal fabrication, you've come to the right place.
-We will look at six of the most common types of metal fabrication, how they're used, and who to turn to in El Paso for your metal fabrication needs.
+We will look at six of the most common types of metal fabrication, how they're used, and who to turn to for your metal fabrication needs in El Paso.

 6 Different Types of Metal Fabrication